 People will forget what you said, but they will never forget how you made them feel.
 Have you heard that quote?
 UX design is all about emotion.
-After the functionality, of course.
+After the functionality, of course, but it’s still the main step of UX design process.
 With thousands of digital products out there, it isn’t easy to stand out.
 That’s why it’s important to keep improving your product with the most up-to-date features.
 I’ve come up with the seven latest techniques you can use to spark an emotion in your users and have them coming back.

 1. Adding personality with illustration